jameslvdb/jameslvdb.github.io/content/posts/the-game-of-school.md

-The secret that completely changed my perspective on questions from my manager is that if someone in the office asks you a question, it's because they **don't know the answer.**
+The secret that completely changed my perspective on questions from my manager is that if someone in the office asks you a question, it's because they **don't know the answer.** You might get questions from managers or PMs asking about the status of a ticket or story.

-If you don't actually know, the answer your manager is looking for is "no".

-The better form of this answer is "no, but I'll find out."

-You'll often get questions from managers or PMs asking about the status of a ticket or story.
 For a long time, I heard this kind of question and thought it was a slightly passive-aggressive way of telling me "Hey!
 Hurry up!"
-More often than not, the question is asked because they **don't know the answer**.
-If the status of the ticket is continuously updated in your team's project management system (Jira, Trello, etc.), then they wouldn't need to ask.
+More often than not, the ask the question because a stakeholder asked for an update, and they **don't know the answer.**

+Shifting your mindset to understand questions this way is difficult at first.
+But the beauty of it is that viewing a question through this new lens makes answering the question less stressful.
+The only reason that they're asking you the question is so they can move forward.
+The other important secret is that they don't need a perfect answer.
+I